 Unlike the medicines, the Cao Gio comes with no long-term reactions or side effects.
 Learn everything about this safe and effective therapy now and lead a pain-free life.

-Cao Gio in Vietnamese means ‘Catch the wind.’
+Cao Gio is a Vietnamese word (pronounced gow yaw).
+It means ‘Catch the wind.’ in English.
 The wind here represents the ‘bad wind’ that has gone into the blood, and the Cao Gio therapy catches that wind from the blood and throws it out of the body.
 That is the therapeutic secret of Cao Gio.

 How does Cao Gio work?